CheeseCube312/CCubes-Filter-Plotter/README.md

 1) Install Python 3.8 or higher.
 Make sure to Install to PATH (should be selectible in install wizard) https://www.python.org/

-2) Run Install.bat
+2) On windows: Run Install.bat / On Linux: Run Install.sh

-Install.bat will download install all the necessary python libraries (found in Requirements.txt)
+Install script will download install all the necessary python libraries (found in Requirements.txt) After first install you can start it with start.bat/start.sh.
+It simply starts the program with a virtual environment (venv).

-After first install you can start with start.bat.
-It just starts the program with a virtual environment (venv)
+You can just delete the install/run scripts that don't apply to your operating system.
 ______________________________________________________________

 Adding/Removing data: